Potocki family

 The House of Potocki ([pɔˈtɔt͡skʲi]; plural: Potoccy, male: Potocki, feminine: Potocka) was a prominent Polish noble family in the Kingdom of Poland and magnates of the Polish–Lithuanian Commonwealth.
 The Potocki family is one of the wealthiest and most powerful aristocratic families in Poland.

 History

 The Potocki family originated from the small village of Potok Wielki; their family name derives from that place name.
 The family contributed to the cultural development and history of Poland's Eastern Borderlands (today Western Ukraine).
 The family is renowned for numerous Polish statesmen, military leaders, and cultural activists.

 The first known Potocki was Żyrosław z Potoka (born about 1136).
-The children of his son Aleksander (~1167) castelan of Sandomierz, were progenitors of new noble families such as the Moskorzewskis, Stanisławskis, Tworowskis, Borowskis, and Stosłowskis.
+The children of his son Aleksander (~1167) castelan of Sandomierz, were progenitors of new noble families such as the Moskorzewski, Stanisławski, Tworowski, Borowski, and Stosłowski.

 Jakub Potocki (c.
-1481-1551) was the progenitor of the magnate line of the Potocki family.
+1481–1551) was the protoplast of the magnate line of the Potocki family.
 The magnate line split into three primary lineages, called: